PhysicalBit7/notes/docs/misc/bash.md

-lsof                   # List all open files and the process using them lsof -itcp:4000        # Return the process listening on port 4000
+lsof                   # List all open files and the process using them lsof -itcp:4000        # Return the process listening on port 4000 lsof -i :<port_number> # List of processes running on a specified port
 ```

 ## Process Priority